nathancarter/group-explorer/help-src/tu-sheets.md

 ## Getting *Group Explorer* to make sheets for you

-The [help documents](rf-um-helpwindow.md) and [group info pages](rf-um-groupwindow.md) of *Group Explorer* are full of links that create sheets.
+The [group info pages](rf-um-groupwindow.md) of *Group Explorer* are full of links that create sheets.
 For many common computations, it is very interesting to be able to see the result of the computation visually.
 I will whet your appetite for such illustrations by giving a few examples here, and providing links for you to browse further yourself.

  * To see a [short exact sequence](rf-groupterms.md#ses) exhibiting the [normality](rf-groupterms.md#normalsubgroup) of a